tj5miniop/tj5os-cosmic/README.md

 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/8258e044-252e-4a84-8d1f-bd984563d199" />

-A personal project, utilising the KDE plasma desktop environment. tj5os aims to provide a lean and minimal starting point to users.
+A personal project based on Bazzite, utilising the KDE plasma desktop environment. tj5os aims to provide a lean and minimal starting point to users.

 Bazaar is installed by default to easily get your favourite applications from flathub Automatic updates enabled